 Green gardening begins with healthy soil.
 Composting plant material from your yard makes nature's best fertilizer.
 Here's how to do it.

-Make a compost tea brewing system from a few basic materials.
+Make a compost tea brewing system from a few basic materials, then make effective compost tea from kitchen waste, leaves, and other organic matter.
 While there are many commercial products available, making a simple and effective compost tea brewing system is an easy DIY project.

 Gardening for Beginners: How to Compost Without a Bin